FredHutch/coop/_drafts/sci-software.md

 >- retain logs for traceability of the build processes

 From Fredhutch/easybuild-life-science:
->FredHutch Scientific Computing uses Easybuild to provide 100s of OSS packages to our Scientists
+>- FredHutch Scientific Computing uses Easybuild to provide 100s of OSS packages to our Scientists.
->Scientists can load multiple versions of any software via Environment modules (LMOD)
+>- Scientists can load multiple versions of any software via Environment modules (LMOD).
->All software is built to offer high reproducibility, it can be rebuilt exactly even 10 years from now
+>- All software is built to offer high reproducibility, it can be rebuilt exactly even 10 years from now.

 Managed by John Dey here at the Hutch.